srijithunni7182/llm4j/wiki/Home.md

-# Welcome to LLM4J
+# Welcome to Gemini ReAct Java

-LLM4J is a flexible, configurable, and **comprehensively tested** Java library for interacting with Google Gemini through a clean, unified API.
+`gemini-react-java` is a flexible, configurable, and **comprehensively tested** Java library for interacting with Google Gemini through a clean, unified API.

-> **Note**: This library currently supports **Google Gemini only**.
+> **Note**: This library is specialized for **Google Gemini**.
 We believe in honest, verified support—every feature is backed by comprehensive integration tests.

 ## Quick Links